chiwanpark/homepage/pages/index.md

-type: index
+type: static
+title: Chiwan Park

 # About

 ## Me

 My name is Chiwan Park.
-I'm a undergraduate student majoring in Earth System Sciences and Computer Science in [Yonsei University](http://www.yonsei.ac.kr).
-I'm a developer interested in scalable machine learning, distributed data processing.
+I'm a undergraduate student majoring in Earth System Sciences and Computer Science at [Yonsei University](http://www.yonsei.ac.kr).
+I'm a developer interested in distributed data processing, scalable machine learning and graph processing.

 I prefer to use Python, Java or Scala for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.